Published: 12 Nov 2018

 Since AI-based testing is trained on the collective knowledge of all people that work in the team, it helps in identifying various scenarios effortlessly.
-The intelligent assistants are not just used to perform testing, but also used as background tools that capture test data, user behaviours by navigating through an application or system and record default test cases.
+The intelligent assistants are not just used to perform testing, but also used as background tools that capture test data, user behaviors by navigating through an application or system and record default test cases.

 When it comes to analyzing logs, AI-based analysis is already here.
 With AI, data-mining logs for errors and performance, and identifying the root cause of problems are made easy.
 Each call can have multiple sub-calls, where leveraging AI can seamlessly track and identify which part is consuming more time.
-Al-based tools conduct performance analysis as well as ensure security of an application or system as they identify any potential attempts of unauthorized access to the system.
+Al-based tools conduct performance analysis as well as ensure the security of an application or system as they identify any potential attempts of unauthorized access to the system.

 In this DevOps world, most test decisions, such as what tests need to be performed and the impact-analysis decision need to be taken very quickly.
 It means people need to think faster, better and smarter.
 Leveraging AI-based tools, instantaneous and effective decisions can be made and applications can be tested faster.

 To make sure the recent code changes have no effect on the existing features is a painful thing.
-The functionality of an application plus user satisfaction plays a crucial role, because for a user the backend API doesn’t matter.
+The functionality of an application plus user satisfaction plays a crucial role because for a user the backend API doesn’t matter.
 What matters the most is the User Connect.
 Machines can be accurate than humans here, and analyze outcomes of regression testing more effectively and effortlessly.

 AI-based tools help identify gaps in requirement coverage and code coverage, accordingly more tests can be planned to bridge the gaps.
-These tests could be based on user flows, real-time interaction, keyword and data-driven approach.
+These tests could be based on user flows, real-time interaction, keyword, and data-driven approach.
 Ultimately, helping businesses achieve 100% code coverage.

-While AI-based testing is going to be smarter as it automates software testing, there is still a need for progress in implementing the AI-assisted testing effectively for a business.
+While AI-based testing is going to be smarter as it automates software testing, there is still a need for progress in implementing the AI-assisted testing effectively for business.
 AI today merely automates testing activities based on the data provided by human testers.
-So, human testers need to understand the significance of their ideal role, to be the Automator and leverage AI-based automation techniques that will shape the future of software testing in various or all aspects of the testing.
+So, human testers need to understand the significance of their ideal role, to be the Automator and to leverage AI-based automation techniques that will shape the future of software testing in various or all aspects of the testing.